nishanthjois/Advanced-Lane-Lines/README.md

 ![Alt text](/Output-images/histogram.png?)

 Step #2:

 In thresholded binary image, pixels are either 0 or 1, so the two most prominent peaks in this histogram will be good indicators of the x-position of the base of the lane lines.

-   `# Find the peak of the left and right halves of the histogram
+    `# Find the peak of the left and right halves of the histogram.
-    # These will be the starting point for the left and right lines
+    These will be the starting point for the left and right lines

     midpoint = np.int(histogram.shape[0]/2)

     leftx_base = np.argmax(histogram[:midpoint])

-    rightx_base = np.argmax(histogram[midpoint:]) + midpoint`
+    rightx_base = np.argmax(histogram[midpoint:]) + midpoint
+    `

 Step #3:

 We can use above mentioned x-position as a starting point for where to search for the lines.
 From that point, we can use a sliding window, placed around the line centers, to find and follow the lines up to the top of the frame.

 Now we find lane line pixels, use their x and y pixel positions to fit a second order polynomial curve:

-  `# Step through the windows one by one
+  ` # Step through the windows one by one
     for window in range(nwindows):
        # Identify window boundaries in x and y (and right and left)
         win_y_low = binary_warped.shape[0] - (window+1)*window_height